oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 ## **Introduction to Jenkins**
 On the Jenkins dashboard, you will see -
-  - setUpOCI pipeline
+1. setUpOCI Pipeline
-  - terraform_files folder
+2. terraform_files Folder
+3. Region based Views

 ### setUpOCI Pipeline